bishalbar77/bishalbar77/README.md

 ## I'm a Student, Developer and Teacher!

 - 🔭 I currently pursuing B.Tech.
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning SpringBoot
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to watch movies